The 2 Syntactic Categories of Adjectives

 "The long dress fits Atina perfectly."

-It can be noticed that red, beautiful, and long appear before the nouns they describe.
-Since they do, they are called "attributive".
+Notice that red, beautiful, and long all appear before the nouns they describe.
+This is why they are called attributive.

-Any adjective that appears before the noun or pronoun it describes is an attributive adjective.
+Any adjective appearing before the noun or pronoun it describes is an attributive adjective.

-Attributive Adjectives appear after the indefinite pronouns they describe too, indefinite pronouns like someone, anyone, nobody, and anyone.
+Attributive adjectives also appear after indefinite pronouns such as someone, anyone, nobody, and somebody.

 "Anybody good at math should join the competition."